kairality/node-express-redux-react-project/README.md

    `git clone git@github.com:kairality/songswarm.git`

-2. Install dependencies
+2. Install dependencies with `npm install`

-   `npm install`

-3. Create a .env file based on the example given ... however you will need an AWS bucket and key.
+3. Create a .env file based on the examples given ... however you will need an AWS bucket and key.
+You will need to do this in the frontend and backend folders.

-4. Set up your database user with DBCREATE permission.
+4. Set up your database user with the DBCREATE permission.

 5. Migrate and Seed models
    `npx dotenv sequelize-cli db:create`